algosup/2023-2024-project-3-virtual-processor-team-1/Documents/FunctionalSpecifications.md

 `SOURCE` represents the value by which the destination will be divided.

 **Applications:**<br>
-Let's assume that the `RA` general register contains a value of 50.
-We want to divide this value by 5 and store the result in `RA`.
+Let's assume that the `R1` general register contains a value of 50.
+We want to divide this value by 5 and store the result in `R1`.
 To perform this operation, we can proceed as follows:<br>
-`DIV RA, #5` | Here, we use the "DIV" instruction to divide the value in `RA` by 5.<br>
+`DIV R1, #5` | Here, we use the "DIV" instruction to divide the value in `R1` by 5.<br>
-`Result : RA = 10`
+`Result : R1 = 10`

 You can also divide the value of one register by another, provided that both registers contain the same data types.
-Imagine we have `RC`, which contains the value 40, and `RD`, which contains the value 8.
-We want `RD` to divide the value of `RC` and store the result in `RD`.
+Imagine we have `R3`, which contains the value 40, and `R4`, which contains the value 8.
+We want `R4` to divide the value of `R3` and store the result in `R4`.
 To perform this operation, we can proceed as follows:<br>
-`DIV RD, RC` | Here, we use the "DIV" instruction to divide the value in `RC` by the value in `RD` and store the result in `RD`.<br>
+`DIV R4, R3` | Here, we use the "DIV" instruction to divide the value in `R3` by the value in `R4` and store the result in `R4`.<br>
-`Result : RD = 5`
+`Result : R4 = 5`

 **What not to do:**<br>
-Imagine that our `RA` register contains the string "Hello, World!" and our `RC` register contains the value 20.
+Imagine that our `R1` register contains the string "Hello, World!" and our `R1` register contains the value 20.
 You cannot use the "DIV" instruction in this case, as the program will attempt to interpret "Hello, World!" as a numerical value.<br>
 You'll get a compilation error.

 Attempting to divide by zero (0) is not allowed.
 If you attempt to divide any value by zero, including a constant or the content of a register, it will result in an error or undefined behavior in most programming languages and assembly instructions.
 For example, `DIV RA, 0` where RA contains any value will result in an error or an exception, and the program may crash or behave unpredictably.
 It's important to ensure that the divisor (the value after the "DIV" instruction) is not zero to avoid such issues.